 While you may have maintained a traditional chlorine pool before, you must handle salt water pools slightly differently.

 You should know that the water has to be circulated and balanced like a normal pool, but you must pay more attention to the scale build-up and pH levels.
 Also, getting a saltwater generator is essential when you opt for saltwater pools.
-This can turn the salt in the pool into chlorine and keep the levels of chlorine in check.
+This can turn the salt in the pool into chlorine and keep the chlorine levels in check.

 We will take you through more maintenance tips in the following sections, so read on!